 Some Councils insist on a DPU;

 - Being a ‘movable building’, or one that is easily removed.

 This is as the regulations say the DPU must be removed once the person it was built for ceases to live there.

 - Where DPU’s have been built

-- No system that follows up what happens once the dependant has stopped living in them.
+- No system that follows up what happens once the dependent has stopped living in them.

-As such, many Councils’ admit they do not enforce or monitor removal, so I suggest you check with yours first.
+As such, many Councils admit that they do not enforce or monitor removal, so I suggest you check with your Council first.